Q. How often does the Board meet?

 Q. What information should I be familiar with when considering running for the Board?

 A. Please review NRPA’s governing documents, which include the bylaws, strategic plan and conflict of interest policy.
-Also review the application when available for further information.

 Q. What is the board’s philosophy regarding governance?